 What you as a business need to understand is that people have their preferences set for the payment method they want to use, and those they are most comfortable with.
 And different people have different preferences.
 So the onus is on you to meet your customers’ choice.
 Moreover, people find it tiring to enter their card details every time they shop and are also a bit concerned too when sharing their card details online.
 If you are hell-bent on using limited payment options, you are indirectly making those prospects change their purchase mind.

 Recommended Read: One Page Checkout vs Multi-Page Checkout

 The most common form of online payment that you would witness on every eCommerce website is Credit and Debit Cards.
 It requires users to share their details like Card number, Card validity, and CVV.
 And then a One-Time Verification Password (OTP) is sent to the user on his/her mobile number, upon confirmation of which the payment is made.

-To avoid customers from filling their details again when they come to shop on your store next time, you should provide them with the option to save their card details so that they do not waste their time in putting the same set of details again.
+To avoid customers from filling in their details again when they come to shop in your store next time, you should provide them with the option to save their card details so that they do not waste their time putting the same set of details again.